-The privatization of electricity distribution and the collection of payments by Empresa Energía Honduras (EEH) generated many complaints about arbitrary, irregular an This led to protests, including people pl their energy meters or painting them to avoid irregular charges.
+The privatization of electricity distribution and the collection of payments by Empresa Energía Honduras (EEH) generated many complaints about arbitrary, irregular and exorbitant electricity bills.
+This led to protests, including people placing locked metal boxes over their energy meters or painting them to avoid irregular charges.
 Now, Colombian investors are suing the country for US\$500 million under the Free Trade Agreement between Colombia, El Salvador, Guatemala and Honduras.